 This is heavy burden for a woman to bear, both physically and emotionally.

-Hannah Schoonover, a pelvic physical therapist who works with postpartum women makes it a priority to help women integrate scars back into their lives.
-“A lot of women are freaked out about their scars or they didn’t want the C-section and they ignore this whole part of their body [pointing to abdomen].
+Dr. Hannah Schoonover, a pelvic physical therapist who works with postpartum women makes it a priority to help women integrate scars back into their lives.
+“A lot of women are freaked out about their scars or they didn’t want the C-section, and they ignore this whole part of their body [pointing to abdomen].
 [Scarring] penetrates down to the bladder, uterus, major abdominal groups.
 You can’t just ignore it…if you’re ignoring a whole part of your body it’s not going to function the way you need it to,” says Schoonover.

 Perineal injuries can be emotionally charged as well.
 I remember feeling broken and worried about whether I would ever look and feel “normal” again.
 Unlike a C-section, my injury wasn't in a visibly accessible location.
 It also felt like fewer people knew about or acknowledged perineal trauma.
 That made it hard to get help.

 I was discharged from the hospital with a bag full of tucks pads, a peri bottle, and a sitz bath.
-Despite my midwife and OBGYN thinking that my third degree tear healed really well, the scars were pulling my perineum in uncomfortable directions, which I could feel just from sitting and walking.
+Despite my midwife and OBGYN thinking that my third degree tear healed well, the scars were pulling my perineum in uncomfortable directions, which I could feel from sitting and walking.

 It seems as though when wounds turn into scars with persistent issues (months and years later), we don’t get a lot of guidance.